Stephanie Umoh

 Stephanie Jean Umoh (born January 9, 1986) is an American stage actress.

-She currently stars as Angelica Schuyler in Hamilton’s first national tour.
+She currently stars as Angelica Schuyler in Hamilton on Broadway.
 She played the role of Sarah in the 2009 Broadway theatre revival of the musical Ragtime which performed from November 15, 2009, to January 10, 2010.

 Early life, education and early career

 Umoh was born in Lewisville, Texas, where she attended the Lewisville High School, graduating in 2004.

 She then attended The Boston Conservatory in Boston, Massachusetts, where she received a Bachelor of Fine Arts in musical theatre.
 She studied with Merril Shea, a voice teacher, with her senior emphasis in acting.

 While a student at conservatory Umoh appeared in productions of The Violet Hour (play), as Jesse; Into the Woods (musical), as Cinderella; and The Life (musical), as Queen.
 She also appeared as Serena in the workshop production of Lucky Duck directed by book and lyrics writer Bill Russell.